netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

   The recurrence instances are specified by the union of occurrences defined by both the recurrence rule and "period-timeticks" list.
 Duplicate instances are ignored.
-The value of the "period-start" instance must not exceed the value indicated by the value of "frequency" instance, e.g., the timeticks value must not exceed 100 in a secondly recurrence rule, and it must not exceed 6000 in a minutely recurrence rule, and so on.
+The value of the "period-start" instance MUST NOT exceed the value indicated by the value of "frequency" instance, i.e., the timeticks value must not exceed 100 in a secondly recurrence rule, and it must not exceed 6000 in a minutely recurrence rule, and so on.